HTTP Server CLI — Middlewares

 When the request comes from a trusted proxy IP, the middleware:

-- Reads `X-Forwarded-For` (first IP) or `X-Real-IP` to update `$Request->address`
+- Reads `X-Forwarded-For` (right-to-left, first untrusted hop) or `X-Real-IP` to update `$Request->address`

 - Reads `X-Forwarded-Proto` to update `$Request->scheme`